hoangvvo/next-connect/README.md

 > **Warning**
 > v1 is a complete rewrite of v0 and is not backward-compatible.
 See [Releases](https://github.com/hoangvvo/next-connect/releases) to learn about the changes.

+> [v0](https://github.com/hoangvvo/next-connect/tree/v0), which is written to be compatible with Express.js middleware, is still maintained with bug fixes. [v1] drops explicit support for Express.js middleware, but still provide a way to use them through a wrapper (see below)

 ## Features

 - [Koa](https://koajs.com/)-like Async middleware